 A month of beer at the Royal Artisan

-I’d like to thank Kate Reid at the Royal Artisan in Baker City, Oregon for having me in her gallery as the October featured artist.
-She has created a beautiful welcoming space I was happy to show my artwork in.
-There was beer (and wine) served on First Friday and I spoke with so many nice people who were thoughtful and encouraging.
+I want to thank Kate Reid at the Royal Artisan in Baker City, Oregon, for featuring me as the October artist in her gallery.
+She has created a beautiful, welcoming space, I was happy to show my artwork in.
+There was beer (and wine) served on First Friday, and I spoke with so many nice people who were thoughtful and encouraging.

 artwork displayed in a gallery